tonikocjan/atheris-sml/README.md

 - `AstFunBinding`: function definition and binding to a name
 - `AstDatatypeBinding`: datatypes

 Taking a second look at the above diagram, we can also see another kind of a node: an `AstBinaryExpression` node.
-This node represents some binary expressions, binary expression being an expression joining two other sub-expressions with an operation.
-Core SML language supports (note that we are not supporing operator overloading) operations:
+This node represents binary expressions where a binary expression is an expression which joins two other sub-expressions with an operation.
+Core SML language supports the following operations (note that we are not supporing operator overloading):

 - arithmetic: _+, -, *, /_
 - modulo: _mod_